THE LUCKY RABBIT

 This compelling, profusely illustrated volume is targeted to Disney animation aficionados and devotees alike with an introduction by author and Disney historian J.B.
 Kaufman and archival editing by David Gerstein.
 It is the definitive Oswald the Lucky Rabbit reference for the true Disney fan, libraries, film schools, and anyone with an interest in the silent film era of early Hollywood and the animation film industry.
 This newest book by Bossert coincides with the 90th Anniversary of Oswald and pre-releases at the D23 Expo, with a general release in August, 2017.

-TO OUR RETAIL PARTNERS
+VISIT OUR RETAIL PARTNERS